 How do you decide if you should start a relationship with someone who is leaving the country or moving overseas?
 Here’s one reader’s dilemma and a couple tips from me, which you may not agree with…

-“I really want to ask her if she wants to try again…but I know this is going to end in disaster,” he says this reader on How to Let Go of Someone You Love.
+“I really want to ask her if she wants to try again…but I know this is going to end in disaster,” he says this reader on How to Make a Long Distance Relationship Work.
 “This is the very FIRST girl that I ever felt this genuine about….what I feel is nothing but utmost honesty and purity…and I know that if I do ask her back and she accepts, what becomes of her?”

 One of my first tips is to learn how long distance relationships work!
 Read books like The Long-Distance Relationship Survival Guide – especially ones that offer tips from couples who have actually experienced long distance relationships.